ned14/outcome/doc/md/01-installation.md

 Each commit to develop branch is tested by Travis and Appveyor on Linux with GCC and clang, OS X with Xcode and on Windows with VS2015.
 A nightly cronjob figures out for which latest commit all tests passed on all those platforms and merges that commit to master branch.
-From that master branch, a distribution is made to the following package repositories.
+From that master branch, a source tarball is generated.

+Under a default configuration, when you `#include "boost.outcome/include/boost/outcome.hpp"` you will include a preprocessed single file edition for maximum build performance in downstream projects.
+This can interfere with accurate bug reporting in Outcome, so if you are diagnosing a problem in Outcome itself, predefine the macro `BOOST_OUTCOME_DISABLE_PREPROCESSED_INTERFACE_FILE` globally.
+This will cause the Outcome master include header to include Outcome's constituent files the traditional way.

+If you are using CMake, you almost certainly want to use Outcome's
+\ref modular_cmake "modular cmake" build support instead, as that will use Outcome as a C++ Module on supporting compilers.

 <br><hr><br>